AdelaideBaron/womenintechevents.github.io/README.md

 ## ✨ Submitting an Event or Course

-We now use **Google Forms** to collect new events and learning opportunities.
+I use **Google Forms** to collect new events and learning opportunities.
-**Manual submissions via GitHub are no longer supported.**

 - 👉 [Submit an event](https://docs.google.com/forms/d/1ddbjShFsWmDSXdW9e_uVGQllfLwNbXxrRkOkH818sa8/viewform)
 - 👉 [Submit a course or learning opportunity](https://forms.gle/5NernY5jdfXjhpaFA)

 All submissions are reviewed and automatically published once approved.

 Thank you for contributing to the community! 💛

 ---